It’s an exciting time to be operating in the DTC space, but supply chain issues present new challenges. Here's how Caraway is facing them.

 Key highlights since partnering with Cogsy include:

-- Replacing manual spreadsheets and guesswork with real-time inventory updates
+- Replacing manual spreadsheets and guesswork with real-time inventory updates.

-- Maximizing opportunity by capturing sales that would be lost without a firm expected delivery date
+- Maximizing opportunity by capturing sales that would be lost without a firm expected delivery date.

-- Leveraging data to prioritize different marketing initiatives based on the products available in stock
+- Leveraging data to prioritize different marketing initiatives based on the products available in stock.

-- Setting the right expectations and building trust by transparently communicating with customers on expected delivery dates
+- Setting the right expectations and building trust by transparently communicating with customers on expected delivery dates.

-The result: A flipped cash conversion cycle.
+The result?
+Caraway completely flipped their cash conversion cycle.

-“Customer behavior has changed and adapted to be more lenient and flexible about lengthy ship dates or lead times.
+"Customer behavior has changed and adapted to be more lenient and flexible about lengthy ship dates or lead times ."